z0v3r1n/arm64_debugging/README.md

-I’ll be writing a proper blog post on ARM64 debugging soon, but for now this should be enough to get going.
+I’ll be writing a proper blog post on arm64 debugging on amd64 machine soon, but for now this should be enough to get going.

 There *are* a few caveats, though: